IN

 to them in remunerative activities [citation omitted].

 At para.
-50, Registrar Sainty concluded, on the evidence before her, the fees were not “unreasonable.”
+50, Registrar Sainty concluded, on the evidence before her, the fees were not unreasonable.

-Nonetheless, the Registrar carefully reviewed the circumstances around the
+Nonetheless, the Registrar carefully reviewed the circumstances around the disbursement to determine if a reduction was

-appropriate.
+necessary or appropriate.
 She did

 not leave it to the experts to determine what constituted a necessary or